-Waking Up from the Egoic Trance
+Waking Up from the Trance of Ego

-An excerpt from Finding True Magic: Transpersonal Hypnosis & Hypnotherapy/NLP by Jack Elias, CHT
+An excerpt from Finding True Magic: Transpersonal Hypnosis & Hypnotherapy/NLP

 There is only one energy source, and it (you) supports everything until it (You) decides that enough is enough.
 Within the play that may look like striving to improve, but there comes a point where one learns of the notion that the striving is not to create the goodness, the freedom, but to clean the perceptual and cognitive faculties to see the already existing perfection and freedom that one forgot one is (i.e., anava mala), and conversely, to see that the dilemma of self was an illusion.